-As pack animals, all dogs have an inborn sense of loyalty because they feel the need for companionship, love, security, and friendship.
-Since they share these needs with humans, dogs have cemented their place as man’s best friend over the years.
+As pack animals, dogs have an inborn sense of loyalty because they feel the need for companionship, love, security, and friendship.
+Since they share these needs with humans, dogs have cemented their place as humankind’s best friend over the centuries.

-However, some dogs never seem to care or know who feeds them, bathes, or walks them and may end up loving anybody that crosses their paths.
-But not the breeds listed here.
+That said, some dogs don’t seem to specifically care about who feeds, bathes, or walks them, and they may end up loving anybody who crosses their paths.
+That’s not the case for the breeds listed here.

 The 12 Most Loyal Dog Breeds